plausible/website/_posts/2020-05-01-building-plausible-april-2020-recap.md

 It's incredibly how one article can [change the traction of a startup](https://plausible.io/blog/blog-post-changed-my-startup).
 I truly believe that publishing this blog post was a pivotal moment for the journey of this project.

 Among everything else that was going on, I was contacted by 3 people who are interested in using Plausible but their sites are bigger than our largest volume plan.
-It's clear that we need to support customers with up to 10m monthyl pageviews or so.
+It's clear that we need to support customers with up to 10m monthly pageviews or so.

 With all the traffic and new signups, I also noticed that the product is starting to become sluggish.
 For example, loading the main graph of the [product demo](https://plausible.io/plausible.io?period=6mo) can take upwards of 6 seconds which is totally unacceptable to me.
 This brings me to what I'm working on now.